id-Software/Quake-III-Arena/voip-readme.txt

          "0" to disable.
 Without this, all VoIP packets are refused by the server, which means no one gets to use in-game VoIP.

-voip: set to "1" (the default) to enable client-side VoIP support.
+cl_voip: set to "1" (the default) to enable client-side VoIP support.
 Set to "0"
       to disable.
 Without this, you will neither be able to transmit voice nor hear other people.